Signal briefing / Regional ISP

 Public references used for this article.

-• Registry RDAP / WHOIS recordpublic-source identity and registry context for SERPAIO. (source risk: low)
+• Registry RDAP / WHOIS recordpublic-source identity and registry context for SERPAIO. (source risk: low risk)

-• radb.netRADb provides a public query surface for AS210876 that can be used to inspect whether route or aut-num objects are published for this ASN. (source risk: low)
+• radb.netRADb provides a public query surface for AS210876 that can be used to inspect whether route or aut-num entities are published for this ASN. (source risk: low risk)

-• bgp.he.netHurricane Electric's public BGP toolkit provides a public page for AS210876 that can be checked for observed routing activity and prefixes. (source risk: low)
+• bgp.he.netHurricane Electric's public BGP toolkit provides a public page for AS210876 that can be checked for observed routing activity and prefixes. (source risk: low risk)

 SERPAIO's only confirmed public role is as an ASN registrant.
 The entity holds AS210876 in public numbering records but has no observed prefix announcements, no public website, and no evidence-led corporate or service identity.
 Its operating surface is thus confined to a registry entry, and any operational authority is exercised opaquely without visible infrastructure.